junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The vampire part of instinct starts fighting for control in his brain, all he can taste and smell now is that specific exotic sweetness.
 He can hear the blood flowing through Cas's veins now, slowly, faintly, as his heartbeat is so weak -- something he's been trying to block out whenever the two of them are close.

 Cas is dying and he's losing it.
-Dean clenches his fists and knocks it to his own skull, desperately trying to clear the hunger from his brain.
+Dean clenches his fists and knocks them to his own skull, desperately trying to clear the hunger from his brain.

 "Not now!" he growls at himself.
 "I'll kill you before you ever even think about draining him!"

-He throws himself farther away, taking in another repulsive clump of Leviathans sludge, and leaving them on his tongue, hoping in vain that the disgusting bitter taste could be vile enough to chock down the throbbing hunger and desire.
-His fangs refuse to shrink back into his gum.
+He throws himself farther away, taking in another repulsive clump of Leviathans' sludge, and leaving them on his tongue, hoping in vain that the disgusting bitter taste could be vile enough to choke down the throbbing hunger and desire.
+His fangs refuse to shrink back into his gums.

 His steps are shaky, hands trembling, but he manages to stagger back to Cas, kneeling down again like the first time.
 Forcing his brain to think of only two things in the world that matter: "Cas is dying" and "Cas needs me."